dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

 ### Using with ostree system, ie coreos/silverblue

 If you are using os_hardening with a filesystem that has an immutable filesystem in accordance with the ostree specification, then you can set the variable `os_immutable_fs: true` (default is false).

 Behind the scenes, the variable ansible_package_use will be set to rpm_ostree_pkg, to allow the generic ansible.builtin.package module to install via that module.

+#### reboots
-By its nature, ostree needs to be rebooted for packages to be installed.
-It can take up to 3 minutes for each install task, and if any package installs, a reboot will be initiated at the end of the role, and will then wait for the remote to be ready.
+By its nature, ostree needs to be rebooted for packages to be installed, so if any package installs, a reboot will be initiated at the end of the role, and will then wait for the remote to be ready before continuing.
+To skip the reboot use the --skip-tags switch on the command line with the tag `ostree_reboot`.

 Currently os_immutable_fs only selects for Fedora systems, ie iot, silverblue, coreos, kinoite.

+#### dependencies
 For os_hardening to work, you will need the python-rpm package installed on the control node and 'pip install rpm' in the python prefix from where you are running ansible.

 Note that on Coreos remote systems, neither python nor python-rpm is installed as default, so for ansible to work you will have to install both packages on the remote using ansible.builtin.raw, before you use os_hardening.